-The research on D3.4 Governance model implementation plan (and its updates) aims to develop a change management framework for the governance model, outlined in D3.3: Governance model description[D7] within WP3's T3.3: Governance models definition.
-This implementation plan is the basis for project activities within T3.4: Governance operation, leading to the actual transformation of the project network into a functioning, collaborative network, as well as within T3.5: New partner engagements to bring on board new members of the ECHO Network and establish collaboration with the other three pilot projects, ECSO3 and ECCC (Bucharest) and NCCs network.
+The research on D3.4: Governance model implementation plan aims to develop a change management framework for the governance model, outlined in D3.3: Governance model description[D7] within WP3's T 3.3: Governance models definition.
+This implementation plan will be the basis for project activities within T3.4: Governance operation, leading to the actual transformation of the project network into a functioning, collaborative network, as well as within T3.5: New partner engagements to bring on board new members of the ECHO Network and establish collaboration with the other three pilot projects, ECSO4 and ECCC (Bucharest) and NCCs network.

-There are several important stepping stones used as inputs for the development of the transition plan:
+There are several important stepping stones used as inputs for D3.4:

-- The vision defined by European Commission: Establishing a Cybersecurity Competence Network to implement the EU's vision for a more secure European Digital Single Market and the EU Cyber security strategy, Regulation 887/2021 on ECCC and Network of NCCs; - The Current Operating Model (COM) of ECHO: project consortium organisation combining the expertise and efforts of 30 ECHO consortium partner organisations4 in 16 countries.
+- The vision defined by European Commission: Establishing a Cybersecurity Competence Network to implement the EU's vision for a more secure European Digital Single Market and the EU Cyber security strategy, Regulation on ECCC and Network of NCCs; - The Current Operating Model (COM) of ECHO: project consortium organisation combining the expertise and efforts of 30 ECHO consortium partner organisations5 in 16 countries.
 The main objective of the Consortium is to strengthen the proactive cyber security and resilience of the European Union, enhancing Europe's technological sovereignty through effective and efficient multisector and multi-domain collaboration.
-The procedures for the internal management of the project, incl. the consortium governance, project monitoring and project reporting are described in D1.1: Project Handbook[D1], Assessment of the maturity of the COM made under T3.4: Annual reports on Governance model operation for 2019, 2020 and 2021; - The Target Operating Model (TOM): processes, organisational structure and requirements needed to establish the ECHO Network (as a model of EU Cyber Security Collaborative Network ECSCON) with central hub, national (regional) hubs (chapters) and service groups (functional entities) that will provide interface with institutional partners, as well as work with market customers to provide services.
-The Governance and Management model is defined in D3.3. (in the future steps of the ECHO project spiral updates of D3.1-D3.4 will provide improvement of the governance requirements, model design and its implementation plan, reflecting the achieved level of maturity and development of the partnership network in D3.5: Governance operations), and is updated in D3.12; - The documents and deliverables of the ECHO Project.
+The procedures for the internal management of the project, incl. the consortium governance, project monitoring and project reporting are described in D1.1: Project Handbook[D1], Assessment of the maturity of the COM made under T3.4: Annual reports on Governance model operation for 2019 and 2020; - The Target Operating Model (TOM): processes, organisational structure and requirements needed in order to establish the ECHO Network (as a model of EU Cyber Security Collaborative Network ECSCON) with central hub, national (regional) chapters and service groups (functional entities) that will provide interface with institutional partners, as well as work with market customers to provide services.
+The Governance and Management model is defined in D3.3. (in the future steps of the ECHO project spiral updates of D3.1-D3.4 will provide improvement of the governance requirements, model design and its implementation plan, reflecting the achieved level of maturity and development of the partnership network in D3.5: Governance operations; - The documents and deliverables of the ECHO Project, described in Section 3.1.